 Ready to go green?

 Sometimes, the DIY route just won’t cut it.
 Attempting to install or repair certain areas of your home can be hazardous, costly, and potentially unsightly.
-If you need energy efficient roofing, windows, doors, or siding, Contact Long Roofing at 855-275-4675 or visit us online.
+If you need energy efficient roofing, windows, doors, or siding, Contact Long Roofing at 855-275-4675 or online.
 We build trust and peace of mind into every Long product.

 Interested in a new Long Roof?